lumilio/Jungle-didakoo.com-README.md/README.md

 &ensp;

-&ensp;

 Every day at 20:00pm to 21:00pm in New York time zone the game is free to play (Jungle pass is temporarily not required to play) even "no wallet" players can access all game modes.

 ![Imgur Image](http://i.imgur.com/wJar46b.jpg)

 Check the table to find your country free to play hour :

-&ensp;

 | Continent      | Location                                   | Free daily hour         | Solar time     | Free daily hour      | Legal time            |
 |-------------|-------------------------------------------|---------------------|------------------|--------------------|-------------------------|